| |

 Jodd Fairs Night Market Bangkok

-Please note that at the end of 2023, Jodd Fairs Rama 9 night market in Bangkok will be closing down.
-A second, new Jodd Fairs night market (Jodd Fairs Dannermit) has recently opened with a fairytale castle and vintage theming.
+A second, new Jodd Fairs night market (Train Night Market DanNeramit) has recently opened with a fairytale castle and vintage theming.

-Jodd Fairs Night Market is open from 4pm to midnight everyday, as at summer 2023.
+Jodd Fairs Night Market is open from 4pm to midnight everyday, as of summer 2024.

 Address: Jodd Fairs Night Market, Rama IX Road, Bangkok 10310